liefery-it-legacy/blog/_posts/2018-02-27-overriding-styles-with-CSS-modules.md

 So far so good.
 ## The special case

 As with all applications, we have a special case.
-When the Menu is inside a Header we want to remove the separator lines like this:
+When the Menu is inside a Header we want to remove the separator lines:

-![menu with no separators between items]
+![menu with no separators between items][menu]

-To achieve this we need a CSS rule that is only used on Menus that are inside the Header.
-The CSS will remove the separator and replace it with empty content:
+To achieve this we can create a CSS rule that will remove the separator and replace it with empty content:
 ```css
 /* Header.css  replaces the separator with nothing */
 .item::after {
   content: ' ';
 }
 ```
+When the Menu is inside a Header we need this new rule to be used.
+It must override our existing rule from Menu.css.

-This rule will need to be used rather than the default rule that the Menu component defines.
-This sounds like a job for our friend specificity.
+This sounds like a job for specificity.

 ## The attempt at overriding a rule